MavielS/MavielS/README.md

 - [IN PROGRESS ⏳] I love the french TV Show Koh-Lanta and I wanted to know how fast people can change their opinions on candidates.
 To do that, I scraped thousands of tweets to analyse their contents !
 Find the code [here](https://github.com/MavielS/koh-lanta-analyse-de-popularite) and learn more [here](https://medium.com/@sebastienmaviel/%C3%A9volution-de-la-popularit%C3%A9-des-candidats-de-koh-lanta-partie-1-ac381792e623?p=ac381792e623).

-- [FINISHED ☑️] The cloud is an essential tools for data science projets, I discovered AWS and Spark through this project where I managed to create a preprocessing pipeline on an EC2 machine.
+- [FINISHED ☑️] The cloud is an essential tool for data science projets, I discovered AWS and Spark through this project where I managed to create a preprocessing pipeline on an EC2 machine.
 See the codes uses [here](https://github.com/MavielS/fruits_spark_aws).

 - [FINISHED ☑️] [Here's an example](https://github.com/MavielS/emissions-energy-ges-seattle) on predicting the energy and GHG Emissions with buildings details.